nguyenngoclongdev/p-queue-cjs/readme.md

-# p-queue
+# p-queue-cjs

-> Promise queue with concurrency control
+> Promise queue with concurrency control.
+A fork of [p-queue](https://github.com/sindresorhus/p-queue) for commonjs.

 Useful for rate-limiting async (or sync) operations.
 For example, when interacting with a REST API or when doing CPU/memory intensive tasks.